miraficus/tabliss/.github/pull_request_template.md

 ## Checklist

-- [ ] Tested in development environment
+- [ ] Tested in development environment <!-- Not necessary to test in all three, unless you are using browser apis or similar -->
 - [ ] Tested in Firefox
 - [ ] Tested in Chrome/Edge
 - [ ] Added or updated unit tests (if applicable)